 Economic Redevelopment Plans

-The City's ongoing economic redevelopment plans have resulted in The Elizabeth Center at 13A, which is home to IKEA, the chain's most successful North American store, and the Toys R Us/Kids World Superstore.
+The City's ongoing economic redevelopment plans have resulted in The Elizabeth Center at 13A, which is home to IKEA, the chain's most successful North American store.
 Across the street from this development is The Mills at Jersey Gardens Mall, located on Kapkowski Road.
 The megamall, which was known as Jersey Gardens Mall when it opened in October of 1999, was constructed on the site of a former municipal landfill and brought 5,000 new jobs and more than $6.5 million in new ratables to the city.
 The shopping center was renamed The Outlet Collection - Jersey Gardens and in 2013 embarked on an ambitious $30 million renovation.
 The transformation was spectacular and included an elegant new look, along with more amenities and leading retailers.

 In 2015, The Outlet Collection - Jersey Gardens became a "Simon Mall" and is now known as The Mills at Jersey Gardens.
 Celebrating its sixteenth anniversary in 2015, the mall is once again reporting increases in sales and shoppers.
 The AMC movie theater, located next to the mall, has also reported record-breaking numbers in attendance and is the highest grossing in the region.